MathieuBuisson/Powershell-Utility/README.md

 Powershell-Utility
 ==================

-Single-purpose tools ( scripts or modules) which can be reused from other scripts or modules
+Generic tools (scripts or modules) which can be reused from other scripts or modules